 Use organization policy constraints to limit which projects can create service account keys

-There are several ways to avoid the need to create service account keys, including attaching a service account to a resource, using Workload Identity, or using Workload Identity Federation.
-Given these alternatives, it's best to consider the use of service account keys as an exception rather than the norm.
+Given the more secure alternatives to service account keys, it's best to consider the use of service account keys as an exception rather than the norm.

 To prevent unnecessary usage of service account keys, use organization policy constraints: